 Finally, any projects or menu items on the horizon you'd like to share?

 Peter: Han Oak has been on hiatus as we’ve been getting our downtown fast-casual location, Toki, up and running.
 We’re hoping to re-open Han Oak in the next couple of months.
 It’ll be small and intimate, and just like the early days, it feels like we’re starting all over again.
 It’s kind of exciting.
-On the opening menu: Hot Pot.
+On the opening menu: Hot Pot (editor's note: Han Oak is open and the hot pot is delicious).

 Han Oak Pork & Chive Dumplings